MiriamPapp/photo-forum/doc/technical-outline.md

 Storing a large number of data is possible with S3 which is also quite cheap.
 At the same time S3 offers many interesting features including:

-* a SQL like query language for JSON and CSV documents
+* a SQL like query language for JSON and CSV documents,
+  this is available for queries on a document only, unfortunately not for all documents within a bucket
 * auto expire for documents (with automatic deletion)
 * a REST API
 * access control on document level (if necessary)

-Especially the query possibilities make S3 a good backend for a single page web application.

 The idea is to allow any (authorized) client "create" access on the S3 bucket but to disallow deletions and changes to existing documents.